Observation of superradiant bursts in a cascaded quantum system

 The second-order correlation function of our heterodyne signal is thus given by the first-order correlation function of the signal field $a(t)$, oscillating at $\omega_\text{LO}$.
 We extract both $g_D^{(2)}(t,\tau)$ and $V_\text{max}(t, \tau)$ from our measurements and infer the following quantity from our data:

 which we show in Fig.~4 of the manuscript.
+Note that in this work we drive the atomic ensemble on resonance such that $g^{(1)}$ is purely real.
+As discussed in the main manuscript, it can be both negative (for excitation pulse areas below $\pi$) and positive (for excitation pulse areas above $\pi$).
 Due to an imperfect overlap between the polarizations of the signal field and the local oscillator field, the maximal visibility in the experiment is further reduced.
 We experimentally checked that the oscillations shown in Fig.~4 of the main manuscript indeed reach maximal contrast if a polarization filter is introduced in front of the detector.